 It is often said you can’t judge a book by its cover.
 But if the cover is ugly, you probably aren’t going to put it on the shelf for everyone to see and enjoy.

 One of the first things you notice when pulling up to your friend, relative, or even work acquaintance’s home is their home’s outside color.
 Paint color can truly dictate the mood for your residence from the very get go.
 It also has the potential to raise the value of your home as well as protect it from the natural elements.

-As we look forward to 2021 and the many home renovation projects thousands of Americans are undertaking, there are a few popular exterior house colors that will be trending.
+As we look forward to the new exterior painting season and the many home renovation projects thousands of Americans are undertaking, there are a few popular exterior house colors that will be trending.
 From pale pink to earthy green, these colors will be seen on houses all over your neighborhood.
-Check out this list of the 20 most popular exterior paint colors for 2021!
+Check out this list of the 20 most popular exterior paint colors!

 Back to Nature – Behr